JaydenSchuff/Password-Generator/README.md

 ## Description

 This is a password generator and its function is to create a randomized password with specific wanted values.
+I am creating this project for an assignment for a college class.